Wealth Management Firms

 Clients frequently share with us how the knowledge gained from this book helped provide them tremendous clarity, shattering industry-pitched ideologies, while offering insight and direction in making such important financial decisions.

 Wealth management is a highly personalized activity.
 It requires a careful evaluation of the client’s goals, needs, and other aspects.
-Based on those inputs, customized advice is offered.
+Based on those inputs, wealth management firms offer customized advice.
 A one-size-fits-all approach does not work very well with high net worth portfolios.
 At Pillar Wealth Management, we believe that our high and ultra-high net worth clients, with liquid assets between $5 million and $500 million, deserve a selective and exclusive fiduciary service.

-If you want to meet an elite-level wealth management firm, then there are some things that you need to know beforehand.
-You need to know how to choose wealth management firms, how to check their track record, and be able to compare what they are selling.
+If you want to work with elite-level wealth management firms, there are some things that you need to know beforehand.
+You need to know how to choose wealth management firms, check their track records, and compare what they are selling.
 In this article, we will touch upon all of these topics.
-In the end, we will also share tips on finding the best wealth management firm.
+In the end, we will also share tips on finding the best wealth management firms.

-In order to answer the question of how to choose wealth management firms, you first need to know the reason why you are looking to engage the services of a wealth management firm.
-If it’s simply portfolio management, then you can look for firms that concentrate only on the rate of return.
-However, as explained in this complimentary book on improving portfolio performance for high net worth investors, there are considerations other than the rate of return which ultimately determine the net money that you receive in your hands after deducting various costs.
+In order to answer the question of how to choose wealth management firms, you first need to know why you are looking to engage the services of a wealth management firm.
+If it’s simply portfolio management, then you can look for wealth management firms that concentrate only on the rate of return.
+However, as explained in this complimentary book on improving portfolio performance for high net worth investors, there are considerations other than the rate of return which ultimately determine the net money that you have in your hands after deducting various costs.

-If you need a more holistic solution that covers topics like tax efficiency, investment cost optimization, matching of personal goals to investment decisions, etc. then you need to look for firms that have a broader focus.
+If you need a more holistic solution that covers topics like tax efficiency, investment cost optimization, and matching of personal goals to investment decisions, you need to look for wealth management firms that have a broader focus.

 Then, there is also the question of whether a wealth management firm has a minimum threshold of portfolio size that they work with.
 At Pillar Wealth Management, we bring more than 60 years of combined experience to deliver what we call financial serenity to clients who have investible liquid assets between $5 million and $500 million.
 The portfolio size details are something that you must clarify right at the beginning.
 Otherwise, you will spend time researching a firm only to find out later on that the firm may not take up your account.

-Next, you should also explore the fee structure of a wealth management firm.
+Next, you should also explore the fee structures of wealth management firms.
 Usually, firms follow either a fee-only model or a fee-based model.
 A fee-only model involves no product commissions.
 The wealth manager earns a fee which is a fixed percentage of the total invested assets.
 So, for example, if a client invests $10 million through a wealth manager, the manager may charge a 1% fee or $100,000 (1% of $10 million).